Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Key Terms/Morphogenesis/Cellular Automata.md

 - Kappa value determines the accuracy of CA model

 ### Moore Neighbourhoods
-Extracts information on the neighbouring cells
+Extracts information on **8** neighbouring cells
 ### Von Neumann Neighbourhoods
+Extracts information on **4** neighbouring cells
 ### Asynchronous vs Synchronous

 - Asynchronous CA models update subsets of the data at one time, allowing for the neighbouring cells to 'react'
 - Synchronous models change at once
 ### Fuzzy Cellular Automata

+- Fuzzy states allow the cells to exist in multiple states at once (may be useful for communicating transitioning cells, or uncertainty in the results)
 ### Markov-Informed Cellular Automata

 - Markov chains consider the previous states of the cells to determine more interesting patterns